bagaskarapd/bagaskarapd/README.md

   <img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" />
 </a>

+I am a recent Informatics Engineering graduate with a strong interest in cybersecurity.
+My hands-on experience in TryHackMe labs and Cisco Networking Academy courses have shaped my passion for digital defense.
+I am currently seeking to grow my career as a Tier 1 SOC Analyst and use this portfolio to showcase my skills and continuous learning.

 ## Objective

-Recent Informatics Engineering graduate with strong foundational knowledge in cybersecurity and networking, aspiring to become a Tier 1 SOC Analyst.
-I have completed hands-on labs and certifications in threat detection, network security, and log analysis, and am building this portfolio to showcase my practical skills and readiness to enter the cybersecurity workforce.
+My journey in Informatic Engineering has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ---